zeittresor/py_gen_amiga_mod/README.md

 the script folder.

 Note: This project is in very early state, but each version is working already.
-In this state the sounds are mostly crazy, the hamonic is the next step i am working on that.
+In this state the sounds are mostly crazy, the harmonic is the next step i am working on.